caiks/WBOT02/README.md

 2.5|14,834|1.916|14,382|452|3.14%
 3|16,735|2.099|15,750|985|6.25%

+Tiled scanning and growth in overflow.
+In the models so far we have only been using around 24 tiles and we are taking 5 events.
+If we have 6 scales, but take the same number of events we might see growth decline much more slowly.
+However, it is somewhat surprising that the 1 in 5 potential ratio does not give us some benefit over random.
+Also model 24 (scanned mode 4) lags far behind so either the alignments are declining at the top of the model or the fact that the children split into half a threshold because actual rather than potential.
+So the actual tiling depresses growth, but not quite as much as actual scanning.
+Potential lifts growth both before and after overflow.
+Higher potential fractions should improve it more.

 <!--

 the resultant videos are often run in mode 4 scan for demo purposes with a small scan area of one tile for snapping manual browsing to a feature